Simplyalex99/EECSCalculator/README.md

 - In the manifest.json file,  you will find "matches": ["https://w6prod.sis.yorku.ca/yda/student"] .
 Replace the url in the manifest.json file  with  the url in       your  degree report page
 - refresh the extension
 - enable the extension as if might be set off and not appear next to extension icon.
-- To see eecs gpa, go to your degree progress report with grades and check the console!
+- To see eecs gpa, go to your degree progress report with grades and check the console!You can now see your eecs gpa whenever you need to even if grade report    updates

 ### To-do:
 Allow a pop up window to display eecs gpa.